jackson-laskey/LandXML/README.md

 *****

-Command Line + Arguments:
+<h1>Executing via Command Line<h1>

+There are two options for executing this program by command line.

+<h2>Option 1<h2>

 Python CreateXML countryFile

-When a single argument is present the script interprets that argument as the name of a file with the following format Each line of that file specifies the root name of a country and the drive folder ID where the content lives.
-For example, the line "england,0B30rCerFhcqTVlN0Z1FEWTlRQlE" would specify the creation of an XML document with root node "england" with the content from https://drive.google.com/drive/folders/0B30rCerFhcqTVlN0Z1FEWTlRQlE
-Each entry should be on it's own line with no spaces.
+When a single argument is present the script interprets that argument as the name of a file with the following format Each line of that file follows the format "root node name, drive folder id, file name".
+For example, the line "england,0B30rCerFhcqTVlN0Z1FEWTlRQlE,England" would specify the creation of an XML document with root node "england" with the content from https://drive.google.com/drive/folders/0B30rCerFhcqTVlN0Z1FEWTlRQlE Each entry should be on it's own line with no spaces.
 For an example, see countries.csv

-or
+<h2>Option 2<h2>

-Python CreateXML countryName folderID
+Python CreateXML countryCode folderID countryName

-Creates an XML document with root name countryName and content from the drive folder with ID folderID
+Creates the file countryName.xml with root node countryCode and content from the drive folder with ID folderID

 *****

-High-level description:
+<h1>High-level description<h1>

 The file CreateXML.py is the only file that needs to be executed.
 First, a connection to google drive is made through the PyDrive library.
 This connection is dependent on the client_secrets.json file being present in the CD and the current browser user having access to the